Star Wars Weekends at Disney World

 How early should you arrive?
 Well, guests have been known to camp overnight for their favorites, but that isn’t often necessary.
 If it is someone who is a big draw (like Billy Dee Williams), getting to the park around 5 or 6 am is the only way to make sure you get that wristband.

 Without a doubt one of the biggest draws for many diehard Star Wars buffs is the opportunity to meet actual stars from this everlasting franchise.
 The lineup for 2014 may be the best ever as there are plenty of fan favorites and secondary characters along with a few of the legitimate stars of the original movies.
-Here was the schedule in 2014 so you can get an idea of what to expect:
+Here was the schedule in 2014 so you can get an idea of what to expect this year:

 Weekend One: May 16-18, 2014